borntofrappe/game-development/Games/Mazes/README.md

 In the implementation, I rely on a `goto` statement to break out of the nested loop.

-_Please note_: the demo includes the `Timer` utility to show the different steps and through the `highlight` variable.
-For the purposes of the algorithm, it is however unnecessary.

 ## Recursive Backtracker

 The algorithm is similar to Hunt and Kill (and therefore Aldous-Broder), but it does differ in the way it seeks an unvisited cell.
 Faced against a visited cell, it goes through the previous cells (backtracking its way on the beaten path), and looks for unvisited neighbors cell by cell.

-In detailed steps:

-- create a stack
+It is based on the concept of a stack, a data structure where you add items to and remove items from the end.
+In lua, with `table.insert` and `table.remove`.

-- pick a cell, visit it and add it to the stack
+- pick a cell at random and add it to the stack (above)

-- pick a neighbor at random
+- from the top of the stack, pick a neighbor at random

-- if the neighbor has not already been visited, connect to the neighbor, visit it and add it to the stack
+- if the neighbor has not already been visited, connect the current cell to said neighbor

+  - visit the neighbor

+  - add the neighbor to the stack

 - if the neighbor has already been visited, backtrack the cells in the stack